Circular Interior Design: Soma Studio Milano — Wellness Design Consultants

 So, I think when we talk about circular design, we need to think about the three main principles of the circular economy which are designing waste out of products, systems, keeping materials and products in use in regenerating natural systems.

 So, when we talk about structural design, we are dealing with a whole system from production to disposal and therefore with production in consumer waste.
-And above all, we are talking about restoring natural systems, when it comes to sustainable design or eco friendly design, which are definitely important concepts, we are talking more about meeting the needs of the present without compromising the future of the planet in the next generations.
+Circular design aims to minimize environmental impact through sustainable practices, focusing on restoring natural systems.
+When it comes to sustainable design or eco-friendly design, which are definitely important concepts, we are talking more about meeting the needs of the present without compromising the future of the planet in the next generations.

 Matt Morley